August 1 Medal

+The August 1 Medal is the highest honorary medal bestowed on military personnel by the People's Republic of China.
+The bestowal is decided by the Central Military Commission and presented by the Chairman of the Central Military Commission.
+According to law, this medal is awarded to "military personnel who have made great contributions and established outstanding meritorious service in safeguarding national sovereignty, security, and development interests, and promoting the modernization of national defense and the military, and have had a profound impact on the country and the entire military."
+It is awarded every five years.

 History

-The August 1 Medal was originally established in 1955 as the highest military award for members of the PLA who served during the Chinese Civil War.
-On June 12, 2017, with the approval of Xi Jinping, Chairman of the Central Military Commission, the Order of August the First was re-established.
+The August 1 Medal was originally established in 1955 as the highest military award for members of the PLA who served during the Second Sino-Japanese War and Chinese Civil War.
+The award was discontinued in 1957.
+On 12 June 2017, with the approval of Xi Jinping, Chairman of the Central Military Commission, the Order of August the First was re-established.

 Recipients

 2017

 On 28 July 2017, Xi Jinping awarded the decoration to ten recipients: